-NOTE 8 - SCHEDULE OF DISTRICT SCHOOL BOARD REVENUE SOURCES
+NOTE 7 - SCHEDULE OF DISTRICT SCHOOL BOARD REVENUE SOURCES

 Revenues for current operations are received primarily through the Polk County District School Board pursuant to the funding provisions included in the School's charter.
-In accordance with the funding provisions of the charter and Section 1002.33(17).
-Florida Statutes, the School reports the number of full-time equivalent (FTE) students and related data to the District.
+In accordance with the funding provisions of the charter and Section 1002.33(17), Florida Statutes, the School reports the number of full-time equivalent (FTE) students and related data to the District.
 Under the provisions of Section 1011.62, Florida Statutes, the District reports the number of full-time equivalent (FTE) students and related data to the Florida Department of Education (FDOE) for funding through the Florida Education Finance Program.
 Funding for the School is adjusted during the year to reflect the revised calculations by the FDOE and under the Florida Education Finance Program and the actual weighted full-time equivalent students reported by the Education Finance Program and the actual weighted full-time equivalent students reported by the School during the designated full-time equivalent student survey periods.
 Section 1002.33(20)(a)2, Florida Statutes provides for an administrative fee of 5 percent for enrollment for up to and including 250 students.
 For charter schools with a population of 251 or more students, the difference between the total administrative fee calculation and the amount of the administrative fee withheld may only be used for capital outlay purposes.
-The School Board withheld a 5 percent administrative fee totaling \$74,734 for the 2014-2015 fiscal year from the School, which is reflected as purchased services expenditure in the accompanying statement of revenues, expenses and changes in net position.
+The School Board withheld a 5 percent administrative fee totaling \$34,424 (for 119 students) for the 2014-2015 fiscal year from the School, which is reflected as purchased services expenditure in the accompanying statement of revenues, expenses and changes in net position.

-The following is a schedule of Polk County District School Board revenue sources and amounts:
+The following is a schedule of revenue sources and amounts received from Polk District School Board and the Gateway to College National Network grant: